 The 2020 United States elections will be held on Tuesday, November 3, 2020.
-All 435 seats in the United States House of Representatives, 34 of the 100 seats in the United States Senate, and the office of President of the United States will be contested.
+All 435 seats in the United States House of Representatives, 35 of the 100 seats in the United States Senate, and the office of president of the United States will be contested.
 Thirteen state and territorial governorships, as well as numerous other state and local elections, will also be contested.

-Eleven of the 50 states, as well as two of the five territories, will hold gubernatorial elections.
-The vast majority of states will hold state legislative elections.
-The outcome of these elections will have a major impact on the redistricting that will take place following the 2020 United States Census.
+The vast majority of the fifty states will hold regularly-scheduled state legislative elections, and eleven states will hold gubernatorial elections.
+The outcome of these state elections will have a major impact on the redistricting cycle that will take place following the 2020 United States Census.

 The Sun Belt has been identified as a key target region for the Democratic Party in these elections.